Changing your Mindset

 Your real goal should always be having a fulfilling happy life, and in order to achieve it completely, you should work at something you completely love.

-There is where we wanted to arrive: You only should pursue becoming an entrepreneur if “its path” will make you happy.
+There is where we wanted to get: You should pursue becoming an entrepreneur if “that path” will make you happy.

 It is not better being an entrepreneur than a full time employee at a certain job position: it doesn’t mean you are smarter, taller or more handsome.

 - In fact, if you think about the average money made by entrepreneurs and full time employees, we are sure the full time employees would win the bet.

 Think honestly about your Skills

 We are not trying to discourage you about becoming an entrepreneur; we just want you to be realistic about it:

 - We have seen so many people initially convinced about starting their own business that regrets in the future, that we want to warn you about it right now.

 Your skills, abilities, strengths… play an important role within this initial analysis:

 - Be sure and honest to yourself about your skills, and whether they would fit when starting a business.